-When using display screen equipment at home it’s imperative that you arrange for professional assessment of your workstation.
-This will help to eliminate any aches, pains or injuries that can be caused by sitting incorrectly.
+When working from home using display screen equipment at home it’s imperative that you arrange for a professional assessment of your workstation.
+This will help to eliminate any aches, pains, or injuries that can be caused by sitting incorrectly.

-Whether you work from home occasionally or on a full-time basis, the same risks need to be identified and dealt with in order to ensure correct posture it adopted, therefore minimising any potential injuries.
+Whether you work from home occasionally or on a full-time basis, the same risks need to be identified and dealt with in order to ensure the correct posture is adopted, therefore minimizing any potential injuries.
 Only a professional assessor can best advise you with regards to the safe usability of your home office or workstation.

 The number of employees now working from home is set to increase on a large scale.
 One of the bi-products of the pandemic is companies discovering that having people working at home is actually, hugely beneficial.
 As IT systems and Web conferencing services have improved, so has employer confidence in this way of working.

-As with all major shifts in work patterns, there is a requirement in legislation that these people are properly protected.
-There are definite duty of care issues that employer’s will need to follow to ensure that they avoid any costly litigation in the future.
+As with all major shifts in work patterns, there is a requirement in the legislation that these people are properly protected.
+There is definite duty of care issues that employers will need to follow to ensure that they avoid any costly litigation in the future.

-EHS have been providing professional DSE Assessments in the office and at home since 2004.
-Our home assessments are not intrusive or overly time consuming.
+EHS has been providing professional DSE Assessments in the office and at home since 2004.
+Our home assessments are not intrusive or overly time-consuming.
 The aim is to ensure that anyone working from home is working as safely as is reasonably practicable.